 Young, G., Chou, C., Alexander, J. Lee, S.D., & Raver (2013).
 Provision of community benefits by tax-exempt U.S. hospitals.
-NEJM, 368, 1519-15.
+NEJM, 368, 1519-1527.

-SECTION 5: Upstream Strategies for Community Health
+SECTION 4: Upstream Strategies for Community Health

-This section focuses on community-based strategies to promote health equity.
-In the original version of this guide, this section was organized around key elements of the physical, social, economic and work and service environment highlighted in Figure 34 (in the previous section), and included attention to community capacity building, community organizing, and civic engagement.
-We included a discussion of related strategies for building strategic partnerships and engaging in advocacy to change the underlying structures that determine living conditions.
-The rationale was that by improving living conditions, we would create healthier community is one that continuously improves its physical and social environments, thereby helping people support one another to develop to their fullest potential.
+This section focuses on the upstream strategies necessary to improve living conditions.
+As outlined in the Public Health Framework for Reducing Health Inequities (Figure 21), these strategies target the physical, social, economic and work, and service environment through community capacity building, community organizing, and civic engagement.
+Related strategies include building strategic partnerships and engaging in advocacy to change the underlying structures that determine living conditions.

+By improving living conditions, we will create healthy communities and, ultimately, improve health equity.
+According to Healthy People 2020, a healthy community is one that continuously improves its physical and social environments, thereby helping people to support one another to develop to their fullest potential.
 In other words, a healthy community is one in which all of its residents have the resources needed to thrive: clean air and water, parks and green space, healthy food, affordable housing, jobs and income, transit, and positive social interactions.
+It is easy to envision a healthy community because it is one in which each of us would like to live, raise our children, and grow old.